If you get stung by a bee, wasp, yellow jacket, hornet, or fire ant, would you know if you had an allergic reaction?

 How Common Are Insect Sting Allergies?

 About 2 million Americans have allergies to the venom of stinging bugs.
+If you’re allergic to bee stings, you may also be allergic to yellow jackets, wasps, and hornets.
 Many of these people are at risk for life-threatening allergic reactions.

 Treatment if You’re Not Allergic